Prizrak31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 12 More directories is a script that create a directory "mydir" with permission 751 Task 13 Change group is a script that changes the group owner of the file "hello" to "school" Task 14 Owner and group is a script that changes the owner and group owner of all files and directory
+Task 12 More directories is a script that create a directory "mydir" with permission 751 Task 13 Change group is a script that changes the group owner of the file "hello" to "school" Task 14 Owner and group is a script that changes the owner and group owner of all files and directory Task 15 Symbolic link is a script that changes the ownerand the group owner of asymbolic file "_hello" Task 16 If only is a script that changes the owner of a file if and only if it is owned by a specified user